-- Catalogue Wrangler (1.0 FTE) effort to oversee the ingestion and publication of catalogues into the science platform database (Qserv) - Managing needed Data Butler instances, as well as other required database platforms for DRP. - Transfer, ingest and registration (with TAP) of catalogues from DRs (and DPs) - Transfer, ingest and registration (with TAP) of catalogues from UGPs - Maintain Qserv database, Butler registry database (likely, PostgreSQL), Prompt Products database (if required) - Testing, profiling and optimisation of database configurations - Image Wrangler (1.0 FTE) effort to oversee the ingestion of image (and similar) products from processing runs into the science platform storage - Transfer and registration (with a Butler) of data products from DRs (and DPs) - Transfer and registration (with a Butler) of data products from UGPs - Testing, profiling and optimisation of the Butler registry and repository configurations
+- Catalogue Wrangler (1.0 FTE) effort to oversee the ingestion and publication of catalogues into the science platform database (Qserv) - Managing needed Data Butler instances, as well as other required database platforms for DRP. - Transfer, ingest and registration (with TAP) of catalogues from DRs (and DPs) - Transfer, ingest and registration (with TAP) of catalogues from UGPs - Maintain Qserv database, Butler registry database (likely, PostgreSQL), Prompt Products database (if required) - Testing, profiling and optimisation of database configurations

+The Catalogue Wrangler is responsible for Section 4.3.3, Items 1 (databasing), 2 (databasing) and has a role to play in Section 4.3.2, Items 3 and 6.

+- Image Wrangler (1.0 FTE) effort to oversee the ingestion of image (and similar) products from processing runs into the science platform storage - Transfer and registration (with a Butler) of data products from DRs (and DPs) - Transfer and registration (with a Butler) of data products from UGPs - Testing, profiling and optimisation of the Butler registry and repository configurations

+The Image Wrangler is responsible for Section 4.3.3, Items 1 (images) and 2 (images), and has role to play in Section 4.3.2, Items 3 and 6.

-- RSP Administrator (0.5 FTE) maintain the RSP service deployment on the UK DAC - Keep the UK RSP instance in sync with the Project RSP - Tailor the UK RSP instance to the UK IDAC hosting environment (for example, selecting and configuring suitable OpenStack implementations of supporting services) - Maintain RSP supporting services, such as the Vault service and AAAI module. - Tailor the UK RSP instance to the locally offered services (for example, documentation of UK-specific UGPs and software) - DAC Service Developer (0.5 FTE) - Provision and maintain supporting services for the DAC (including, the RSP, image and database holdings, and ingestion and transfer services) - Advising and supporting astronomers in the use of the RSP APIs to support largescale, batch processing campaigns on third-party infrastructure (for example, secured through separate IRIS awards or HPC-time awards). - DEV Support (2×0.5 FTE) - Provision and maintain supporting services for the Lasair Community Broker. - Profile and optimise the core Lasair dataflows. - Maintain and refine the DAC-DEV interface definition and implementation of resulting workflows. - (Potentially, in collaboration with relevant DEV teams), process and publish agreed UGPs from UK in-kind contributions. - Science Support (1.0 FTE) - Develop training material (including sample notebooks, presentations, and interactive demonstrators) to support use of the UK IDAC. - Be familiar with and able to employ Rubin core training material. - Contribute to handling of support queries on the Rubin Community Forum. - Lobby on behalf of the user community for improvements to the UK IDAC (or Project DAC) offerings.
+- RSP Administrator (0.5 FTE) maintain the RSP service deployment on the UK DAC - Keep the UK RSP instance in sync with the Project RSP - Tailor the UK RSP instance to the UK IDAC hosting environment (for example, selecting and configuring suitable OpenStack implementations of supporting services) - Maintain RSP supporting services, such as the Vault service and AAAI module. - Tailor the UK RSP instance to the locally offered services (for example, documentation of UK-specific UGPs and software)

+The RSP Administrator is responsible for Section 4.3.3, Items 3, 4, and 6.

+- DAC Service Developer (0.5 FTE) - Provision and maintain supporting services for the DAC (including, the RSP, image and database holdings, and ingestion and transfer services) - Advising and supporting astronomers in the use of the RSP APIs to support largescale, batch processing campaigns on third-party infrastructure (for example, secured through separate IRIS awards or HPC-time awards).

+The DAC Service Developer is responsible for Section 4.3.3, Items 5 and 7.

+- DEV Support (2×0.5 FTE) - Provision and maintain supporting services for the Lasair Community Broker. - Profile and optimise the core Lasair dataflows.

+- Maintain and refine the DAC-DEV interface definition and implementation of resulting workflows. - (Potentially, in collaboration with relevant DEV teams), process and publish agreed UGPs from UK in-kind contributions.

+DEV Support has responsibility for Section 4.3.4, Items 2, 4, and 5.

+- Science Support (1.0 FTE) - Develop training material (including sample notebooks, presentations, and interactive demonstrators) to support use of the UK IDAC. - Be familiar with and able to employ Rubin core training material. - Contribute to handling of support queries on the Rubin Community Forum. - Lobby on behalf of the user community for improvements to the UK IDAC (or Project DAC) offerings.

+Science Support has responsibility for Section 4.3.3, Item 8.